igvteam/igv-docs/igv-docs/docs/UserGuide/tracks/alignments/viewing_alignments_basics.md

 To **reverse the sort order**, click on *Sort alignments by* in the track's pop-up menu and select *reverse sorting* in the sub-menu.

 !!! note " "
     The sort is an action that is **applied once** to the alignments at the center of the view.
-If you scroll the view or jump to a different locus, the sort is not perfomed again.
+If you scroll the view or jump to a different locus, the sort is not performed again.
 Pressing `Ctrl-S` is a shortcut for performing the **same sort again** at a new locus.

 To undo the sort and **restore the layout to an optimally packed configuration**, select _Re-pack alignments_ from the track's pop-up menu.